langenhagen/reposet/README.md

 )
 ```
 For a complete example, see the file `res/example.reposet`.

+If a `reposet` contains the same repo specification several times, a call to `reposet` will execute
+the specified action on the repository repeatedly.
+The same holds when two or more reposets with
+overlapping repository specifications are given to a `reposet` command.
+Strictly speaking,
+`reposets` rather define lists of repos than sets.

 ### Creating a Reposet
 An easy way to create a `reposet`, is to copy the file `res/example.reposet` into the directory